pmusaraj/discourse-mobile-single-site-app/README.md

 npm install react-native-rename -g react-native-rename "NewName" -b com.yourco.yourappid
 ```

+### Troubleshooting

+If you are having a `ld: library not found for -lRNDeviceInfo-tvOS` error, try manually deleting `libRNDeviceInfo-tvOS.a` in Xcode -> [Your iOS build target] -> Build Phases -> Link Binary with Libraries.

 ### Upcoming Features
 A list of possible new features (if interested to fund, please contact me via [email](mailto:pmusaraj@gmail.com) or on [meta](https://meta.discourse.org/u/pmusaraj)):